lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 ---

 ![Figure 4](https://github.com/lynxe585/Will-the-AI-bubble-burst-or-boom/blob/a8bd455d1d531287169284d32584e8614b5a07fd/part1/figure4.png)
-Figure 4: Revenue YoY Growth: Only NVDA (Avg 124.0%) consistently exceeds the 50% YoY threshold (red bars), showing its revenue growth truly justifies the price surge.
+**Figure 4**: Revenue YoY Growth: Only NVDA (Avg 124.0%) consistently exceeds the 50% YoY threshold (red bars), showing its revenue growth truly justifies the price surge.
 The rest grow moderately: PLTR (26.8%), META (18.8%), MSFT (15.7%), GOOGL (11.6%), AMZN (11.3%), AMD (10.8%), and ORCL (8.4%).

 Notably, ORCL has the weakest revenue growth in the group, Figure 2 shows it carries the 3rd-largest bubble gap (+256.8%) clearly that where speculation far outweighs fundamentals.